willjgriff/solidity-playground/README.md

 # solidity-upgradable-contracts

 <b>EtherRouter</b><br/>
 Project experimenting with the <a href="https://github.com/ownage-ltd/ether-router">EtherRouter</a> package for creating upgradable contracts.
-Has very basic tests experimenting with upgrading a basic contract's functions and understnading how storage is managed.
-Has helped me to fully understand the infamous delegate call.
+Has very basic tests experimenting with upgrading a basic contract's functions with static and dynamic return types.
+Has helped me to fully understand the infamous delegate call and how storage is managed.

 <b>ZeppelinUpgradable</b><br/>
 Older investigation into upgradable contracts, copied from this article: https://blog.zeppelin.solutions/proxy-libraries-in-solidity-79fbe4b970fd and made more readable for my own understanding.